xsank/webssh/README.md

 3.python main.py

-4.open your explorer and input your data then connect
+4.open your explorer and input your data then connect,the server init port is 9527 you can modify it in webssh.conf file

 Preview